 It’s relatively easy to add these extra features if we’re using a for loop:

-But I think this for loop is suboptimal because it interleaves different concerns (iteration, printing, and downloading).
-This makes the code harder to read, and it makes the harder to components reuse in new situations.
-Instead, let’s see if we can use function operators to extract out the two ideas and make them reusable.
+I think this for loop is suboptimal because it interleaves different concerns: pausing, showing progress, and downloading.
+This makes the code harder to read, and it makes it harder to reuse the components in new situations.
+Instead, let’s see if we can use function operators to extract out pausing and showing progress and make them reusable.

-First, lets write make an FO that adds a small delay.
+First, let’s write an FO that adds a small delay.
 I’m going to call it

 And we can use it with the original

-Now we can express our original goal as:
+Now we can express our original for loop as:

 This is starting to get a little hard to read because we are composing many function calls, and the arguments are getting spread out.
 One way to resolve that is to use the pipe:

 The pipe works well here because I’ve carefully chosen the function names to yield an (almost) readable sentence: take

 download.file then (add) a dot every 10 iterations, then delay by 0.1s.
 The more clearly you can express the intent of your code through function names, the more easily others (including future you!) can read and understand the code.